Cray-HPE/docs-csm/troubleshooting/dhcp_runbook.md

 }
 ```

-- `cray-dhcp-kea` using the base config indicates issues generating the configuration data from cray-smd, cray-sls and cray-bss.
+- `cray-dhcp-kea` using the base configuration indicates issues generating the configuration data from cray-smd, cray-sls and cray-bss.
 Verify those services are healthy.

 ### 1.5 Verify cray-dhcp-kea has active DHCP Leases